Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryTokenTypeResponse"></a>

 ### QueryTokenTypeResponse
+Deprecated: do not use

 QueryTokenTypeResponse is the response type for the Query/TokenType RPC method.

-Note: deprecated

 | Field | Type | Label | Description |